 Sorry Mac users, the SimHub desktop client is currently Windows only.
 More specifically, Windows 7 and above.
 The developer also notes that for optimum performance, you should run SimHub on Windows 10.

-NOTE: Make sure that your Android or iOS device and the computer running SimHub are on the same local area network (LAN).
+NOTE: Ensure that your Android or iOS device and the computer running SimHub are on the same local area network (LAN).
 This will not work outside of that LAN.

 - Copy the downloaded .zip file to your desktop, then right-click and extract the contents to your desktop.